Regional-Modeling-LATMOS-IGE/WRF-Chem-training/First_run.md

 Documentation for connection : https://gricad-doc.univ-grenoble-alpes.fr/en/hpc/connexion/

-- connect to the “bastion” : ssh username@trinity.univ-grenoble-alpes.fr
+- connect to the “bastion” : ssh username@trinity.u-ga.fr
-- connect to a cluster : ssh username@dahu.univ-grenoble-alpes.fr
+- then connect to a cluster : ssh username@dahu.u-ga.fr
 - if it is your first time - follow https://gricad-doc.univ-grenoble-alpes.fr/en/hpc/howtos/mpi/